YaseenJuwale/WEDE-ST10462947--POE1/README.md

 - Contact- Has a contact form, geographical information, and contact details; it is designed using responsive CSS to make it easily accessible.

 # Part 3 -JS
--Worked on feedback from part 2.
+- Worked on feedback from part 2.
--JS page craeted.
+- JS page craeted.
--created animations.
+- created animations.
--worked on the accordation.
+- worked on the accordation.
--SEO was also added to each page.
+- SEO was also added to each page.

 # References
  - https://www.youtube.com/watch?v=HKdhiOp2uVA
  - https://www.youtube.com/watch?v=i_23KUAEtUM
  - https://shorturl.at/oLXJg